milanaryal/milanaryal.github.io/_posts/2015/2015-01-01-using-githubs-atom-text-editor.md

 #### Can I use the themes, schemes and packages from Sublime as is, like Sublime could do with text mate.

 * The short answer is no, but because of Atom's hackability, it will be easy to retool packages from other editors to Atom.

+---

+More features on Atom are still coming and it is impressive.
+The fact that it is built on Web technologies makes it fully customizable and extensible.
+Modelling after Sublime Text’s look and feel is also a good idea, as it can reduce (or eliminate) any learning curve when switching from another text editor.
+I can definitely see it getting better in the future.
+If you have not tried it, do give it a try.
+I am sure you will love [Atom text editor](//atom.io/).